redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=SS, answer=[1]

-What attribute is used in the element on line 7?
+What attribute is used on line 7?

 - title